 A product manufacturer is required to provide adequate warning or instruction on a product that could be dangerous to the user.
 A corrosive paint stripper without a warning label or a household product that doesn’t warn against possible fumes that could cause damage to the user’s respiratory system – both could cause real injury to the user and would, therefore, constitute a claim.

 Product liability cases tend to be quite complex and require an experienced attorney.
-At Shay & Associates, we believe in holding manufacturers liable for putting unsafe products on the market.
+At Shay & Associates Law Firm, we believe in holding manufacturers liable for putting unsafe products on the market.
 If you’ve been injured due to any of the above types of product liability claim, call us today.